pzerger/supplemental/PMP/49-pmbok-processes.md

 The clear description of the project is available from this process.

 #### 11 – Create WBS
-Creating WBS refers to the Work Breakdown Structure in which all the project activities are divided into smaller activities.
+the ***create WBS*** process refers to the Work Breakdown Structure in which all the project activities are divided into smaller activities.
 This helps in assigning tasks or activities to the resources.
 This framework also helps in understanding the project objectives and the defined scope.
 The inputs, tools and techniques, and the outputs are clearly defined in this process.

 #### 12 – Validate Scope
 In this process, the final deliverables are validated and accepted by the project manager.
 It is a formal acceptance of the completed project whether it met the scope or not is validated in this process.
 Before submitting the final deliverables to the customer, if the project manager validates the scope, then the chances of the customer accepting the projects are also high.

 #### 13 – Control Scope
-The control scope process ensures whether all the project activities are according to the planned scope.
+The ***control scope process*** ensures whether all the project activities are according to the planned scope.
 This process monitors the status of the project and manages the changes according to the scope baseline.
 It ensures there is no slippery in the project scope during project activities.

 [Back to Knowledge Areas](#10-knowledge-areas-of-project-management)

 ### Schedule Management

-Project schedule management involves the listing of the tasks, deliverables, duration, stakeholder assigned, start and end date of the tasks within the project.
+Project ***schedule management*** involves the listing of the tasks, deliverables, duration, stakeholder assigned, start and end date of the tasks within the project.
 Time management completely depends on the proper schedule management.

 #### 14 – Plan Schedule Management
-Schedule Management Plan ensures the project activities are completed on time.
+The ***Schedule Management Plan*** ensures the project activities are completed on time.
 The document is created with project activities based on WBS and time is allocated to complete the project work activity.
 It is the process of determining the procedures, policies, planning, executing, managing, and controlling the scheduled activity.

 #### 15 – Define Activities
 The list of all the project activities to be conducted during the project execution is documented in this process.
 The exact actions to be taken to achieve the project objective is the main output of this process.
 In this process, the input, tools and techniques and output is clearly defined.